Yordan Alvarez Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.83 team ERA ranks fourth among all MLB pitching staffs.
+- The Padres' 3.86 team ERA ranks fourth among all league pitching staffs.

-- Padres pitchers combine to allow the sixth-fewest home runs in baseball (155 total, 1.1 per game).
+- The Padres allow the fifth-fewest home runs in baseball (156 total, 1.1 per game).

+- Waldron (0-2) makes the start for the Padres, his third of the season.

+- His last time out came out of the bullpen on Monday when the right-hander tossed 4 2/3 innings against the Philadelphia Phillies, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.